Digital Learning –

 And the result?
 It can be well felt in the increased adoption of digital learning, VILT, microlearning, gamification, and blended learning.

-Let us try to understand more about digital learning and how to leverage it to deliver corporate training.
+Let us try to understand all about digital learning and how to leverage it to deliver corporate training.

-Digital Learning, which falls under the umbrella of Online Learning, has gained a lot of popularity since the 2019 pandemic.
-However, the methodology has been in use since the early 2000s. digital learning can be defined as “any type of learning that uses digital tools and technologies”.
+Digital Learning, which falls under the umbrella of Online Learning, has gained a lot of popularity since the pandemic.
+However, this method has been in use since the early 2000s. digital learning can be defined as “any type of learning that uses digital tools and technologies”.

 A subset of online learning, digital learning involves the application of several practices including adaptive learning, virtual training, blended learning, mobile learning, and personalized learning.